ColinSullivan1/simple-dotnet-service/README.md

 This is a really simple example of a scalable .NET microservice using [NATS](https://nats.io).
 In this example service, we'll serve weather data from [OpenWeatherMap.org](https://openweathermap.org/) to NATS clients.
-Data will be cached for a short period of time to lower latency, providing a better quality of service.
+Data will be cached for a short period of time to reduce latency, providing a better quality of service.

 ## Requirements for this example